AaltoAsia/O-MI/README.md

 Running
 -------
-To run O-MI Node you need to run corresponding startup script for your OS.
+To run O-MI Node run the corresponding startup script for your OS:
 1. start.bat for Windows
 2. start.sh for Unix and Mac

-This will run O-MI Node with two internal Agents, GenericAgent and SensorAgent.
+This will run O-MI Node with configuration in application.conf.
+By default it has some example and demo agents.
 More Information in next section.

 Configuration